LukeVeronese/Instant-Insanity/README.md

 	The furthest cube that could be reached is recorded and the algorithm tries to find a first 	thread with the new smaller set of cubes.
 	An obstacle is recorded here, it can be changed if a smaller one is found later.
 Case 2 - First thread found, no second thread can be found:
 	The first thread is adjusted by going to the last cube and shifting the opposite pair to the 	right.
-If it is the third pair, then it       will move to the cube above it
+If it is the third pair, then it will move to the cube above it and shift that pair.
+	Then the algorithm tries to find a new second thread.
+Case 3 - First and second thread found (solution):
+	If a solution for a certain number of cubes is found, then every other possible set of the 	same size is searched.
+-	If an obstacle is found, Case 1 is repeated.

+-	If a solution is found for every set of the same size, then the obstacle recorded from the previous larger set size is the minimal one.